llwor94/eastside-swim-school/announcements/eastside-swim-school-has-found-a-new-location-classes-will-begin-february-1st-watch-for-registration-to-open-in-a-few-weeks.md

 ---
 title: >-
-  Wednesday Feb 6th - We are open.
-We will be running lessons.
-If you do not feel comfortable driving, just let us know and we can cancel.
+  Thursday Feb 7th - We are running a normal schedule today.
+Please  drive carefully.
 ---
 Our new home is just south of our previous pool.
 We will be using the pool at Willows Prep School on Woodinville - Redmond Road.
 Classes will begin February 3rd.
 Watch for registration to open in a few days.